 For example, Turo offers three vehicle protection plans for hosts: “Premium,” “Standard” and “Basic.”
-All three plans provide up to $1 million in liability protection but differ in how certain things such as exterior wear and tear are covered.
+All three plans provide up to $1 million in liability protection but differ in how things like exterior wear and tear are covered.

-The level of protection you select for your vehicle affects what percentages you’ll receive as payout for renting out your car.
+The level of protection you select for your vehicle affects what percentages you’ll receive as a payout for renting out your car.

-Now that you have some of the basic information about renting out your vehicle, let’s look at factors you should consider when renting out your car.
+Now that you have some basic information about renting out your vehicle let’s look at factors you should consider when renting out your car.

-In many cases, you’ll need to provide clear photo documentation within 24 hours of the end of the trip and demonstrate that the damage occurred during the trip.
+In many cases, you’ll need to provide clear photo documentation within 24 hours of the end of the trip.
+You’ll want to be able to demonstrate that the damage occurred during the trip.

-If your vehicle is not getting much use, letting a third-party service such as Turo or Getaround rent it out can mean extra money in your pocket.
+If your vehicle is not getting much use, letting a third-party service such as Turo rent it out can mean extra money in your pocket.

 If you’re not comfortable renting out your car regularly, you could get paid to drive your car.
 This route is less hands-off but still a great way to make money renting out your car.